matthew-hollick/openfire-restapi/docs/security.md

 - `username`: Optional username to filter events by
 - `offset`: Optional number of log entries to skip
 - `limit`: Number of log entries to retrieve (default: 100)
-- `start_time`: Optional oldest timestamp (in milliseconds since epoch) of logs to retrieve
+- `start_time`: Optional oldest timestamp (in seconds since epoch) of logs to retrieve
-- `end_time`: Optional most recent timestamp (in milliseconds since epoch) of logs to retrieve
+- `end_time`: Optional most recent timestamp (in seconds since epoch) of logs to retrieve

 Returns a dictionary containing security audit log entries.